UniView: Enhancing Novel View Synthesis From A Single Image By Unifying Reference Features: Methodology

 and the complete output of Base-Adapter with isolation can be expressed as:

-Totally, with multilevel isolation, the adaptive dynamic control signals \(y_{control}'\) produced by the Meta-Adapter can be formulated as:

-These zero convolution layers ensures that during the initial training phase, the parameters of the Meta-Controller exert no influence on the Base-Adapter, while the entire Meta-Adapter's parameters also remain neutral to the original pre-trained diffusion model.
-The mechanism shields the diffusion backbone from initialization-induced interference, preserving the base model integrity.
+Totally, with multilevel isolation, the adaptive dynamic control signals \(y_{control}'\) produced by the Meta-Adapter can be formulated as: These zero convolution layers ensure that during the initial training phase, the parameters of the Meta-Controller exert no influence on the Base-Adapter, while the entire Meta-Adapter's parameters also remain neutral to the original pre-trained diffusion model.
+The mechanism shields the diffusion backbone from initialization-induced interference, preserving the base model's integrity.